 This page describes quotas and request limits for Cloud Storage.
+You can request increases to quotas, but limits cannot be adjusted.

 There is a per-project rate limit to bucket creation and deletion of approximately 1 request every 2 seconds, so plan on fewer buckets and more objects in most cases.
 For example, a common design choice is to use one bucket per user of your project.
 However, if you're designing a system that adds many users per second, then design for many users in one bucket (with appropriate permissions) so that the bucket creation rate limit doesn't become a bottleneck.